List of primary state highways serving Virginia state institutions: SR 334 (former)

-State Route 334 is the designation for roads on the grounds of the Central Virginia Training Center in Amherst County that are maintained by the Virginia Department of Transportation.
+State Route 334 was the designation for roads on the grounds of the Central Virginia Training Center in Amherst County that are maintained by the Virginia Department of Transportation.
 This institution is on the site of the Virginia State Colony for Epileptics and Feebleminded (see also Carrie Buck) near Lynchburg.
 The roads were added to the state highway system in 1932, and the number was in use by 1938.
-The Virginia State Colony for Epileptics and Feebleminded (now one of five sites of the Central Virginia Training Center) will close by 2020, and VA 334 will be cancelled.
+The Virginia State Colony for Epileptics and Feebleminded (now one of five sites of the Central Virginia Training Center) was closed in 2020, and VA 334 was decommissioned.